Aldaviva/DryerDuty/Readme.md

 <a id="hardware"></a>
 ### Hardware

 1. Open the main cabinet of the dryer by unscrewing the two Phillips screws on the lint trap, then prying up on the front edge of the top panel.
-There are two springs that hold it down on the left and right side.
+There are two spring clips that hold it down in the front left and right corners.
 I used a plastic panel puller to lift the lid.
-1. Clamp the 5A current transformer around the orange wire that leads to the door switch on the right side of the cabinet.
+1. Clamp the 5 A current transformer around the orange wire that leads to the door switch on the right side of the cabinet.
-1. Run the end of the wire with the 3.5mm TRS plug up into the hole in the back center of the lid that leads to the control panel.
+1. Run the end of the wire with the 3.5 mm TRS plug up into the hole in the back center of the lid that leads to the control panel.
 1. Close the cabinet lid and replace the two lint trap screws.
-1. Open the control panel by pushing straight in (not pulling up) under the left and right side with a panel puller to release the two springs.
+1. Open the control panel by pushing straight in (not pulling up) under the front left and right corners with a panel puller to release the two spring clips.
 Pitch the control panel back and rest it on something.
-1. Clamp the 60A current transformer around one of the two light blue wires leading to the Start button.
+1. Clamp the 60 A current transformer around one of the two light blue wires leading to the Start button.
 1. Place the Raspberry Pi, connected to the assembled current sensing circuit, underneath the control panel.
 You may need to stand the Raspberry Pi up on its edge so it will fit.
-1. Connect the 3.5mm TRS plug from the 60A motor sensor to the ADC Channel 0 3.5mm jack in your circuit.
+1. Connect the 3.5 mm TRS plug from the 60 A motor sensor (above) to the ADC Channel 0 (left) 3.5 mm jack in your circuit.
-1. Connect the 3.5mm TRS plug from the 5A door light sensor to the ADC Channel 1 3.5mm jack in your circuit.
+1. Connect the 3.5 mm TRS plug from the 5 A door light sensor (below) to the ADC Channel 1 (right) 3.5 mm jack in your circuit.
-1. Plug the Raspberry Pi in to a micro-USB AC power adapter and run the cable underneath the side of the control panel.
+1. Plug the Raspberry Pi in to a USB AC power adapter and run the cable underneath the side of the control panel.
 1. Check one final time that you can SSH into the Raspberry Pi.
 1. Close the control panel.